amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

     <Parameter name="Spatial Dimension" type="int" value="2"/>
   </ParameterList>

-For unstructured Amanzi, this parameter must currently equal 3.
+For unstructured Amanzi, this parameter can equal 2 or 3.

 Mesh
 ====